OchoaLab/genio/README.md

 # turn into 5x2 matrix
 X <- matrix(X, nrow=5, ncol=2)

+# also create a simulated phenotype vector
+pheno <- rnorm(2) # two individuals as above

+# write simulated data to all BED/BIM/FAM files in one handy command
+# missing BIM and FAM columns are automatically generated
+# data dimensions are validated for provided data
+write_plink('random', X, pheno = pheno)

+### same thing in separate steps:

 # create default tables to go with simulated genotype data
 fam <- make_fam(n = 2)
 bim <- make_bim(n = 5)
+# overwrite with simulated phenotype
+fam$pheno <- pheno

-# write simulated data to BED/BIM/FAM (one command each)
+# write simulated data to BED/BIM/FAM separately (one command each)
 # extension can be omitted and it still works!
 write_bed('random', X)
 write_fam('random', fam)